 Explore new cities in a thrilling and fun way by hopping on bicycles together.
 Bike riding not only keeps everyone fit but also adds a sense of excitement and adventure to sightseeing.
 It’s the perfect activity for families on the go!

 Joining a bike tour ensures a memorable experience, with knowledgeable guides sharing fascinating facts and stories about the city’s landmarks and neighbourhoods.
-Most cities have bike rental options available, so you can explore on your own making, it’s a convenient and affordable way to see the sites.
+Most cities have bike rental options so you can explore on your own, making it a convenient and affordable way to see the sites.

 Family holidays in Oslo – Going to the cinema